 If you haven’t created an employee vaccination policy, here are important details you need to know—along with a free template to help you get started.

 Can Employers Make a COVID Vaccine Mandatory?

-Vaccines protecting people against COVID-19 have been developed and at least one has been fully approved by the FDA.
+To prevent the spread of COVID-19, the EEOC determined months ago that employers could make COVID vaccines mandatory as long as there were reasonable accommodations that would not pose an undue hardship on the operation of the employer’s business.
 As new variants emerge, we’re clearly not out of the woods yet and now employers are being required to act.
 Vaccines will only be really transformative if enough people receive them (at least 75%, according to Anthony Fauci).

-The word from the EEOC has arrived: employers can make proof of vaccination against COVID-19 mandatory for employees.
-However, this isn’t a free pass for employers—there are important compliance watchouts each step along the way.
+However, there are important compliance watchouts each step along the way.
 As you develop your policy, make sure you have all the information to communicate new requirements to your organization.